XMC-Cross/XMCs-Oil-Rig/README.md

 First thing is to stop the server [You must stop the server if you plan on using the areaflags.map file]

-Wait about 5 minutes for your server to stop, once 5 minutes have gone by, upload the areaflags.map This may take awhile, depending on upload speed.
+Wait about 5 minutes for your server to stop, once 5 minutes have gone by, upload the areaflags.map under dayzoffline.chernarusplus (it will override the vanilla one)
+This may take awhile, depending on upload speed.
 While waiting...
 In your file editor (I suggest Visual Studio Code if you don't have one)